codefoster/codefoster.com/source/_posts/myword.md

 }
 ```

 I added the Async suffix to the method name because this method not only calls an async method, but also acts asynchronously itself.
-Here's how that's implemented.
+Here&#39;s how that&#39;s implemented.

 If I just wanted to wrap up the getFileAsync method call, then I could simple return the result of that call, but I need to add a little bit of my own logic.
 I only want to make the getFileAsync call in the condition that my data has not already been loaded.
-So I return a _new_ WinJS.Promise specifying its function (which receives _complete_, _error_, and _progress_ attributes that I've called _c_, _e_, and _p_).
-In the function, if the data has already been loaded I call the complete method _c_ (passing no attributes) immediately indicating that we're done loading app data (because it's already loaded).
-If the data has not been loaded, however, we have some work to do and we will not complete (by calling _c_) until we're done with it (that's why it's in the .then).
+So I return a _new_ WinJS.Promise specifying its function (which receives _complete_, _error_, and _progress_ attributes that I&#39;ve called _c_, _e_, and _p_).
+In the function, if the data has already been loaded I call the complete method _c_ (passing no attributes) immediately indicating that we&#39;re done loading app data (because it&#39;s already loaded).
+If the data has not been loaded, however, we have some work to do and we will not complete (by calling _c_) until we&#39;re done with it (that&#39;s why it&#39;s in the .then).

 This one is pretty simple.
-Let's move on to the next method that we use to get the hub items after the application data has already been loaded.
-Here's the code...
+Let&#39;s move on to the next method that we use to get the hub items after the application data has already been loaded.
+Here&#39;s the code...

 ``` js
 WinJS.Namespace.define("data", {